Affiliate links on Android Authority may earn us a commission. Learn more.

-- Open the Steam Link app and sign into your Steam account.
+- Open the Steam Link app.

 How to install Steam on Chromebook devices using the Linux app

-Let’s start by enabling Linux apps on your Chromebook:
+Start by enabling Linux apps on your Chromebook:

-- Click on the System Tray, which is the area in the bottom-right corner of your Chrome OS UI.
+- Click the System Tray, which is the area in the bottom-right corner of your Chrome OS UI.

 - Select the gear icon to open the Settings.

-- Find the Linux (Beta) section.
+- Find the Linux development environment (Beta) section.

 - A command terminal window will appear when everything is installed.

 You are now ready to install the Steam Linux app:

 - Go to the Steam download page using Chrome.